-It was the time of the great depression and the world’s economies were in a state of shambles, with the value of their investments spiralling downwards daily.
+This was back in the time of the great depression and the world’s economies were in a state of shambles, with the value of everyone’s investments spiralling downwards on a daily basis.

-“Tell us the facts”, shouted Jim Hanagan.
-“Remember, I was one of the first people to deposit money with you!”
+“Tell us the facts”, shouted Jim Hanagan to the bank manager.
+“Remember, I was one of the first people in the town to deposit money with you!”

 “Indeed you were”, said bank manager John Kennedy, who had come out from the bank to try and pacify the crowd.